Ivo-Balbaert/The_Way_to_Mojo/book/14_Modules and packages.md

 Line 1                :  `import mymodule as mp`
 and line 3 to:           `let mine = mp.MyPair(2, 4)`

 >Note: This works when the module is in the same folder as use_module.mojo.
-Example other location??
+Example other location!!
 (Currently Sep 2023, you can't import .mojo files as modules if they reside in other directories.)

 ## 14.4 Importing a local Mojo package